 Japanese traders flocked to Hoi An during the 1500s.
 Then they stopped coming when the Tokugawa Shogun closed Japan in 1630, forbidding any Japanese from leaving the country and any foreigners from entering.

-Make sure to visit at least one of the historic homes in Old Town to see how people lived 200 or 300 years ago.
-Many of the homes were built by merchants in the 1700s.
-Some are still occupied by the family who built them, while others have been turned into souvenir shops, tailor shops, or cafes.
+When you visit Old Town, be sure to explore at least one of the historic homes.
+It’s a unique opportunity to step back in time and experience how people lived 200 or 300 years ago.
+Many of these homes were built by merchants in the 1700s.
+Some are still occupied by the families who built them, while others have been repurposed into souvenir shops, tailor shops, or cafes.

 2.1.
 Old House of Tan Ky